dorsic/PicoPET/README.md

 - Connect input pulse signal one (or more) input channel GPIOs.
 - Connect external clock input to GPIO20 (pin 26).
-- Connect LED indicators for each channel to GPIO 5, 25, 9, 13
+- Connect LED indicators for each channel
 - Connect to GPIO0 (pin 1) for serial output (115200 bauds), optional.
 - PPS clock output available at GPIO21 (pin 27).